What is MDMA (XTC)?

 The physical effects of usual doses of MDMA are subtle and variable: some users report dryness of mouth, jaw clenching, teeth grinding, nystagmus (eye wiggles), sweating, or nausea.
 Others report feelings of profound physical relaxation.
 At higher doses (overdoses), the physical effects of MDMA resemble those of amphetamines: fast or pounding heartbeat, sweating, dizziness, restlessness, etc.

 Many users report feeling extremely drained the day after MDMA use.
-This 'day after' effect means for many MDMA users that they need to plan 2 days for the experience: one for the peak experience and one recovery day, with very little planned.
+This 'day after' effect means for many MDMA users that they need to plan 2 days for the experience: one for the peak experience and one recovery day, with almost no activities.
 Many users also experience some level of post-MDMA depression, often starting on the second day after the experience and lasting for up to 5 days.
 A small percentage of users report depressive symptoms for weeks afterwards.
 Alternately, some users report feeling better than normal for a week or so after taking MDMA.
 The negative after-effects of taking MDMA appear to be worse with higher frequencies of use, higher dosages, and perhaps total lifetime usage.

-Furthermore cardiac complications; hyperthermia/hyperpyrexia (overheating); hepatotoxicity and psychoses have incidentally occurred.
+Furthermore, cardiac complications; hyperthermia/hyperpyrexia (overheating); hepatotoxicity and psychoses have incidentally occurred.

 The cardiac complications all occurred among persons with already existing, though sometimes unidentified, cardiac problems.